GraphCMS/google-translate-sidebar-uix/README.md

 You need a Google Cloud Translate API Key in order to use this extension.
 Instructions [here](https://cloud.google.com/translate/docs/setup).

-**Warning:** this Sidebar Extension doesn't support Rich Text Editor yet, but it works with Markdown. :wink:
+**Warning:** this Sidebar Extension doesn't support Rich Text Editor yet.

 ## Setup Extension on Schema